-Note 11 - Subsequent Events
+Note 10 - Subsequent Events

-The Company evaluated subsequent events and transactions that occurred after the balance sheet date through the date that the financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date through the date that the unaudited financial statements were issued.
+Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements except as shown below.